-Access to College Excellence (ACE) learning communities offer a combination of three general education courses and a small group, 1-credit integrating seminar (CAS 110: Access to the College Community).
+The Access to College Excellence (ACE) learning community clusters offer a combination of three general education courses and a small group, 1-credit integrating seminar (CAS 110: Access to the College Community).
 Courses are grouped to provide freshmen with an introduction to various academic perspectives while fulfilling graduation requirements.
 CAS 110 is led by an upperclassman peer mentor who supports freshmen cohorts in their new learning environment.
-Successful college students themselves, peer mentors assist with the development of successful academic strategies, creation of social and interpersonal networks, and involvement in a variety of campus events.
+Successful college students themselves, they are equipped to assist with development of successful academic strategies, creation of social and interpersonal networks, and involvement in a variety of campus events.
 ACE espouses a well-rounded, multifaceted approach to college education.
 Freshmen who are eager to learn, enthusiastic about making friends while increasing independence, and excited about getting involved will benefit from what ACE has to offer.

 Freshman Seminars offers freshmen a variety of courses, which enable them to learn in small class environments (classes are limited to 10 students).
 The purpose of this program is threefold:

-The Health and Law Professions Advising Center, or PAC, is a walk-in resource center for students interested in law, medicine (allopathic, chiropractic, naturopathic, osteopathic), or any of the health sciences (dentistry, optometry, pharmacy, physician assistant, occupational therapy, physical therapy, podiatry, veterinary medicine, etc.).
-PAC peer mentors and academic advisors help students clarify their career goals, choose a major, plan appropriate coursework, research professional programs, find opportunities to gain experience, and apply to schools.
+The Professions Advising Center, or PAC, is a walk-in resource center for students interested in law, medicine (allopathic, chiropractic, naturopathic, osteopathic), or any of the health sciences (dentistry, optometry, pharmacy, physician assistant, occupational therapy, physical therapy, podiatry, veterinary medicine, and so on).
+PAC peer mentors and academic advisors can help you clarify your career goals, choose a major, plan appropriate coursework, research professional programs, find opportunities to gain experience, and apply to schools.